-- correct the value of "periodicity" attribute of the "tscaiInputUl" and/or "tscaiInputDl" based on the latest received cumulative rateRatio measurement from the UPF and set the TSCAI Periodicity as the corrected value.
+- The SMF shall correct the value of "periodicity" attribute of the "tscaiInputUl" and/or "tscaiInputDl" using the cumulative rateRatio if the cumulative rateRation measurement was previously received from the UPF and set the TSCAI Periodicity as the corrected value.
+Otherwise, the SMF shall set the periodicity in the TSCAI Periodicity without any correction.

 - If the "TimeSensitiveCommunication" feature is supported and the TSCAI Survival Time Information is received: